s177312/mmm/README.md

 ## Todo

+- Make script ask if it should copy the repo with all stuff to the correct place handled by ansible
+- Also add into script simple interactive spot so it asks for ssh key stuff and you can upload the key to github and stuff
+- Git role should handle this mmm repo so it works perfectly later.

 - Fix web-eid role so it works somehow on Debian 13.
 - If vault will get more usage, add functionality to script, so that it first asks whether you want write your vault password or copy a file from somewhere, and then go on as it is now, or copy the file to the correct place, same when updating.